-In other words, the product manager works out the vision for the solution and sticks with it for the whole life cycle.
-The project manager galvanises the team to get the work done to deliver on that vision.
+In other words, the product manager works out the vision for the solution and sticks with it for the whole lifecycle.
+The project manager galvanizes the team to get the work done to deliver on that vision.

 Skill-wise, that does mean there are differences in what successful candidates bring to the table.
 A product manager is in it for the long-haul.
 That means managing the product concept, design, delivery (as the ‘customer’ for the project manager) plus the launch, updates, customer service and eventually decommissioning.
 There’s a lot of long-range planning and far more touch points.
 And, potentially, far more contact with end users.

-Project managers have a concentrated effort that delivers part of the product life cycle: the bit that builds the product.
+Project managers have a concentrated effort that delivers part of the product lifecycle: the bit that builds the product.
 They might get involved at other parts, or as part of other projects, such as delivering an upgrade or creating a new product and helping transition customers to that as part of a decommissioning project.
-There’s a day-to-day focus on tasks that helps the team get through their To Do lists.
-But they aren’t responsible for the success of the product overall and there’s little long term strategy involved beyond what it takes to get to the end of the project.
+There’s a day-to-day focus on tasks that help the team get through their To Do lists.
+But they aren’t responsible for the success of the product overall, and there’s little long-term strategy involved beyond what it takes to get to the end of the project.

 Making the Change Successfully